jack-bradshaw/Avatar/README.md

 ```

 ### Get all elements with a particular annotation
 The ElementUtil class can be used to get all elements in a source file with a particular annotation.
+Consider an example where we wish to get all elements annotated with `@Unobtainium`.

-If the source is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
+If a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java
 @Unobtainium
 public class MyClass {